 Selena Doggett-Jones (Relationship/Psychosexual Therapist, AccCOSRT(sen), MBACP)

-Most people experience anxiety about their relationships and sex at some time in their lives.
+Most people experience anxiety about their relationships and/or sex at some time in their lives.
 Relationship therapy offers the opportunity to discuss your concerns with a therapist specially trained in this area of work in a safe, supportive and confidential environment.
 I have also worked for many years as a clinical nurse specialist in sexual and reproductive health.
 Please also see my website www.highgatetherapy.co.uk.
 During the current COVID 19 crisis I am conducting all sessions online sesson via ZOOM or by phone.

 I offer all potential clients a free 10 minute consultation over the phone.